mikiec84/generator-botlerplate/README.md

 npm run server: run the server for development (with live reload)

-npm run build: builds all the from es6 to es5
+npm run build: builds all the sources from es6 to es5

 npm run emulator: test your bot on your terminal